 In the kingdom of Granseal stands the Tower of the Ancients.
-The king of Granseal is attacked by an unleashed devil and it falls upon Sir Astral and his pupils, led by the protagonist Bowie, to investigate the attack and the strange occurences at the Tower.
+The king of Granseal is attacked by an unleashed devil and it falls upon Sir Astral and his pupils, led by the protagonist Bowie, to investigate the attack and the strange occurrences at the Tower.
 Bowie, the other students of Sir Astral and the mysterious Phoenix Peter will form the basis of the Shining Force; their mission will take them across the world and pit their forces against Zeon's in an attempt to seal him away once again.

 The Shining Force

-The game is focussed on your team of warriors known as the Shining Force.
+The game is focused on a team of warriors known as the Shining Force.
 There are several different classes in the game, but they fall under the general areas of melee combat, ranged combat, and magical combat.
 As they level up they will learn new abilities and more powerful versions of their current abilities, but for the most part they will be increasing in attack, defense, hit points, magic points, and other standard RPG statistical categories.

 Most characters will also have the ability to be promoted (at level 20 and beyond) to some upgraded class as well; the promoted classes bring even more powerful attacks and abilities to the force.
 In some cases promotion may even completely change a character's focus, for instance the priest can be promoted to a master monk which is much more powerful physically but loses many of its healing powers.
 However, when a unit is promoted it will become level 1 in it's new class.
 This penalty is somewhat mitigated by waiting until later levels to promote the character, but at the same time the promotion classes are much more powerful in some cases, so the decision is a tough one for the player.

-Attacking allows your character to enter combat with the enemy.
+Attacking allows the chosen character to enter combat with the enemy.
 There are two basic types of attacks: melee and ranged.
 Melee attacks may be made against enemies that are adjacent to the character.
 Ranged attacks can attack enemies that are two, three, or even more spaces away from the attacking character, but generally cannot be preformed against enemies that are directly adjacent.
 Some weapons, like spears, allow the character to make melee or ranged attack, but they are generally short ranged.

 Magic spells generally have a larger range similar to ranged attacks.
 Generally as the magic attack gets more powerful it also has a larger area of effect, as well as a higher cost.
 Spells range from elemental magic to summoning to healing magic and death magic.